StiveMan1/PSS_University_Access_System/README.md

 # Changing Groups
 ChangeGroupsForLabEmployees - sends a list of groups in which this assistant will conduct labs.
 ChangeGroupForStudent - change group with which student will study.

-# Deleting User from system
-DeleteUser - deleting user by name and surname - new.